Hoyasumii/avengers-endgame/README.md

 CLINT BARTON: [Holding up the baseball glove and throw it to Stark] Yeah, it worked.
 It worked.

 [Scene cuts to the Avengers in a room with some hologram displays, showcasing each of the six Infinity Stones, sitting around a table.
-Tony, Steve and Bruce are pacing at the front, clearly leading the planning
+Tony, Steve and Bruce are pacing at the front, clearly leading the planning o